EtchedPixels/EmulatorKit/README.md

 switchable ROM, 64K RAM card, ACIA card and Compact Flash card.

 In 512K mode the emulator can run the ROMWBW 512K image for the RC2014 system providing an SIO is selected.
-With ACIA it crashes for reasons not yet understood.
+With ACIA ROMWBW fails for reasons not yet understood.

 To exit use ctrl-backslash